-This issue will be covered within the S106 obligations, whereby the vendor is required to inform the Council and or the RSL of their intention to sell their home.
+This issue will be covered within the S106 Obligations, whereby the vendor is required to inform the Council and or the RSL of their intention to sell their home.
 The Council then has the opportunity to make referrals for the home.
 In the event that there is no one suitable from the Council's list the vendor is permitted to sell the property to persons meeting the eligibility criteria.
 Such a sale can involve the employment of an estate agent.

-&lt;sup>7 This is the Housing Register and assumes SDC has information on requests for all tenures.
+6 This is the Housing Register and assumes the Council has information on requests for all tenures.

-&lt;sup>8 This assumes that SDC/Housing Department has an affordable housing web page.
+7 This assumes that SDC has an affordable housing web page.

-Annex 4 Heads of Terms For Section 106 Agreements
+Annex 4 Heads of Terms for Section 106 Agreements